-Dicamba is a highly volatile herbicide with a propensity to drift or volatize onto off-site locations.
-Dicamba’s brand names include Banvel, Diablo, Oracle, Vanquish, XtendiMax (a newer formulation made by Monsanto) and Engenia (a newer formulation made by BASF).
+Dicamba is a highly volatile herbicide with a propensity to move onto off-site locations.
+Dicamba’s brand names include XtendiMax (a newer formulation made by Monsanto), FeXapan (by DuPont), and Engenia (by BASF).
 According to the National Pesticide Information Center, more than 1,100 herbicide products contain dicamba.

 The U.S. Food and Drug Administration (FDA) recently approved Monsanto-made, dicamba-resistant crops, which prompted some farmers to spray the herbicide on crops—a use for which dicamba is not approved.
-Some of these dicamba products then became airborne and drifted onto other farmers’ properties, causing tremendous damage to their crops.
+Some of these dicamba products then volatilized, becoming airborne and moving onto other farmers’ properties, causing tremendous yield loss for their crops.

 A Brief History of Dicamba